efeozkaratay/Data-Analysis-Case-Studies/README.md

 ### Data Analysis Case Studies

-This repository is created to present case studies with use of data analysis tools such as SQL, R, Python, Excel, Tablea and Power BI.
+This repository is created to present case studies with use of data analysis tools such as SQL, R, Python, Excel, Tableau and Power BI.

 #### Case Studies